 The Past in The Present

 History is more than documenting, writing and chronicling what happened in the periods that precede our generation.
-Equally it is not about the processes, politics and developments of our time.

 Like Eduardo Galeano, the Uruguayan, writer, essayist, historian and poet- I am defined by a commitment or an obsession, to remember what has happened in the World, the economic South, the African continent and above all, South Africa.
 It is through constant remembering, committing to memory the events of past centuries, that we can understand processes by which we have come to being.
 It also through the evolving lenses of history, in the past as well as present- that we find courage to imagine and revisit the very dreams and ideals that propelled us forward in the first place.